Values File Settings for Containers Under Kubernetes

 Tip: You will need to set this to true if your identity provider does not provide a scope.
 Some identity providers do not offer the option to include a scope value (e.g. Azure AD).
 Other identity providers offer this option but do not include the scope by default (e.g. Keyfactor Identity Provider).

-Important: If you configure the Disable Bearer Token Scope Requirement option to false, you must either configure the client you’re using to connect from Keyfactor Command to the gateway to always include the scope keyfactor-anyca-gateway in the token or you must configure the keyfactor-anyca-gateway scope on the authentication methods tab when configuring the CA record in Keyfactor Command.
+Important: If you configure the Disable Bearer Token Scope Requirement option to false (no), you must either configure the client you’re using to connect from Keyfactor Command to the gateway to always include the scope keyfactor-anyca-gateway in the token or you must configure the keyfactor-anyca-gateway scope on the authentication methods tab when configuring the CA record in Keyfactor Command.
 Your OAuth identity provider needs to be configured to recognize keyfactor-anyca-gateway as a scope.

 false